 It’s a good idea to prevent lint from going down the laundry-sink drain.
-At the local big-box home improvement store, you can find lint traps that attach to the end of your washing machine’s discharge hose.
-They cost around a dollar each, if you buy them at your local grocery store or hardware store.
+You can get lint traps that attach to the end of your washing machine’s discharge hose.
+They cost around a dollar each, if you buy them at your local grocery store, hardware store, or big-box home improvement store.

-However, you can get them a lot cheaper (per unit) if you buy them in bulk numbers (e.g., dozens) from a big online retailer.
+However, you can get them a lot cheaper (per unit) if you buy them in bulk (e.g., dozens) from a big online retailer.
 That’s by far the best way to do it.
-They’re a good value and worth using, considering that you’re likely to have a clogged drain if you don’t use them.
+They’re a good value and worth using, considering that you’re likely to have a clogged drain if you don’t.

-I’ve used the ready-to-use lint traps for many years and been pretty happy with them.
+I’ve used the store-bought lint traps for many years and been pretty happy with them.
 Recently I had one that was completely filled with lint, ready for the garbage, but I didn’t have any new ones in the house.
-I wondered if I could create a DIY substitute out of something I had on hand and I though of the mesh produce bags that onions and oranges, etc., are packaged in.
+I wondered if I could create a DIY substitute out of something I had on hand and I though of the mesh produce bags that onions and oranges (etc.) are packaged in.

 The results: The DIY produce-bag lint probably doesn’t catch as much lint as a purpose-made lint trap.
 It might work better if it were tripled or quadrupled with three or even four bags.
 On the other hand, it’s free.
 Overall, I think it’s probably best to buy lint traps in quantity and get them for a good price.
 In a pinch, though, the DIY version is definitely better than nothing.

 Btw, check the internet: there are lots of DIY projects that use mesh produce bags.
 I am certainly not the first person who has looked for re-uses for them.